PROFESSIONAL JOURNAL FOR RESEARCH INTO ADDICTION AND ITS PREVENTION AND TREATMENT

 2.5 Ethical Approvals: Authors should give an assurance that ethical safeguards have been met, including protection of human and animal rights.

-2.6 Technical preparation of papers: Authors should follow “instructions for authors” that journals should publish on the technical preparation of papers.
+2.6 Technical preparation of papers: Authors should follow the “instructions for authors” that journals should publish on the technical preparation of papers.
 The form of these guidelines is at the discretion of individual journals.

 Formal response to breach of expectations by an author